avzero07/light-field-refocus/Antialiasing/README.md

 paths are visible.
 Please refer to each file for detailed comments about their purpose and design.

-Note: this script might take around 15 mins that depends on your computer configuretion.
+Note: this script might take around 15 mins that depends on your computer configuration.

 1. antialiasingMain.m